PhilippeR26/starknet.js-workshop-typescript/README.md

 Open a console, and launch the script :
 `npx ts-node src/starknet_jsNewAccount.ts`
-devnet-rs is automatically launched and closed in the script.
+devnet-rs is automatically launched and closed in this script.

-More easy : use `npx ts-node src/starknet_jsExistingAccount.ts`, using preexisting account #0 created automatically during Devnet-rs launch.
+More easy : use `npx ts-node src/starknet_jsExistingAccount.ts`, using a preexisting account #0 created automatically at Devnet-rs launch.

 ## 📜 scripts :
 In the folder 'scripts', you can find many pedagogical codes :